 Taxis are metered and tips are not expected.
-The 17 miles (28km) into the city should take about an hour.
+Any road tolls and bridge tolls will be expected to be paid for by the passenger.
 Avoid taxi drivers that approach customers and instead wait in the taxi line and insist on using the meter.

 Transfer between terminals

 A shuttle bus service runs between the terminals.

 There are several bureaux de change, a bank and ATMs, telephones, tourist information, numerous shops and duty free shopping, and a business centre.
 A food corridor provides a range of eating and drinking options, while an entertainment centre offers everything from films to Chinese massage.